Robbybp/config/nvim/README.md

 1. Backspace deletes a 4-space indent when editing Julia.
 2. I can use the MacOS-default color scheme when in Tmux.

+### "Killer apps" of NeoVim

+- Jump-to-definition
+- More complicated autocomplete (entire line or code block)
+- Syntax/error highlighting
+- Fuzzy file finder (I spend an embarrassing amount of time in `sp <TAB>`)